Home > Conditions > Rathke’s Cleft Cyst

-Rathke’s cleft cysts (RCCs) lesions located in the sellar and para-sellar space at the base of the brain.
-They are thought to originate from remnants of Rathke’s pouch, which is an embryonic structure that comes from the roof of the mouth and forms the anterior pituitary gland.
+Rathke’s cleft cysts—or RCCs—are lesions located at the base of the brain.
+They are thought to occur when part of the embryonic Rathke’s pouch, which develops in the roof of the mouth, is leftover.
+Rathke’s cleft cysts are benign growths.